microDECT/DECTDec/README.md

 3. Manual

 ####If you use this code, please cite as:
 _Handschuh, S., Beisser, C.J., Ruthensteiner, B., and B.D.
-Metscher (2017): Microscopic dual energy CT (microDECT): a flexible tool for isotropic multi-channel imaging of biological ex vivo specimens.
-[Journal], [Issue], [Pages]._
+Metscher (2017): Microscopic dual energy CT (microDECT): a flexible tool for multi-channel ex vivo 3D imaging of biological specimens.
+Journal of Microscopy, DOI: 10.1111/jmi.12543_